 Summer session June 22 – August 31

-Approximately 15-20hrs/week primarily on weekday mornings with some weekends and independent work from home and possible offsite locations and field trips.
+Approximately 18 hours a week primarily on weekday mornings with some weekends and independent work from home and possible offsite locations and field trips.

-Locations: Former Wayne Golf Course, Bothell, Bear Creek, Redmond, outreach sites throughout King County, possible offsite locations and field trips.
+Locations: Former Wayne Golf Course, Bothell, outreach sites throughout King County, possible offsite locations and field trips.

 Description of Responsibilities

 Activities: Watering, weeding, maintenance, and monitoring of newly planted native vegetation at restoration sites.
 Water quality monitoring training and certification.
 Outreach performing educational activities working with kids and families throughout King County.
 Leading volunteer work parties.
 Data entry for the PodMatch website and some administrative tasks.
-Independent reading, learning, research and group discussions.
+Independent reading, learning, research, grant writing exercises, and group discussions.

 Possible field trip to San Juan Island, Ballard Locks, and other offsite locations.

 This program offers an introduction to environmental restoration with field experience that can serve as a pathway for future careers.
 Gain real world experience learning how nonprofits and local governments partner to benefit the community.
 Network with other professionals in the field.
 Continue your education in discussion groups learning perspectives from peers.
-Gain experience leading and working with diverse communities.
+Gain experience in public speaking and leading diverse communities.
 Become certified in water quality monitoring with broad applications in environmental fields.
+Get experience writing a competitive grant and learn about non-profit management.
 Upon successful completion of internship, we can provide letters of recommendation for future positions or educational advancement.

 Commitment